uxtely/css-editor-connector/README.md

 browsers or sizes, and the changes will be pushed to all of them.

 The program watches for stylesheet changes, and changes in its directory.
-Therefore, imported sheets can trigger live-updates too, as long as they're within that directory.
+Therefore, imported sheets can trigger live-updates too, as long as they are within that directory.

 ## Troubleshooting